Orthopaedic Surgery Residency

 Steven F. Habusta, D.O., FAOAO, M.Ed.

-The orthopedic residency program of LECOM Health is a five year educational experience that provides quality orthopedic surgical instruction and training in general orthopedics and prepares the trainee for potential fellowship training or general orthopedic practice.
-The goal of the program is to train competent orthopedic surgeons who can meet ACGME, AOAO, and ABOS requirements.
+The Orthopaedic Residency program of LECOM Health is a five year educational experience that provides quality orthopaedic surgical instruction and training in general orthopaedics and prepares the trainee for potential fellowship training or general orthopaedic practice.
+The goal of the program is to train competent orthopaedic surgeons who can meet ACGME, AOAO, and ABOS requirements.

-The Orthopedic residency program of LECOM Health is affiliated with Allegheny Health Network and Cincinnati Children’s Hospital Medical Center.
-The program assures exposure to general orthopedics, as well as all orthopedic subspecialty venues.
-The core faculty includes board certified osteopathic and allopathic physicians and PhD members.
+The Orthopaedic Residency program of LECOM Health has affiliations with Allegheny Health Network, Cincinnati Children’s Hospital Medical Center, and Meadville Medical Center.
+The program assures exposure to general orthopaedics, as well as all orthopaedic subspecialty venues.
+The faculty includes board certified osteopathic and allopathic physicians, as well as PhD members.

-- LECOM Health Millcreek Community Hospital under the supervision of Steven Habusta, DO
+- LECOM Health Millcreek Community Hospital (Erie, PA) under the supervision of Steven Habusta, DO

-- Cincinnati Children’s Hospital Medical Center under the supervision of Charles Mehlman, DO
+- Cincinnati Children’s Hospital Medical Center (Cincinnati, OH) under the supervision of Charles Mehlman, DO

-- AHN Saint Vincent Hospital (Erie) under the supervision of Robert Lupo, MD
+- AHN Saint Vincent Hospital (Erie, PA) under the supervision of Robert Lupo, MD

-- AHN Forbes Hospital (Pittsburgh) under the supervision of Gregory Purnell, MD
+- AHN Allegheny General Hospital (Pittsburgh, PA) under the supervision of Daniel Altman, MD

-- AHN West Penn Hospital (Pittsburgh) under the direction of John Christoforetti, MD
+- AHN Forbes Hospital (Pittsburgh, PA) under the supervision of Gregory Purnell, MD

 Housing and internet access is provided to the residents at each rotation site outside of Erie.

-During the 5 year training period, the residents will complete a Master’s Degree in Medical Education, Health Services Administration, or Biomedical Ethics.
-Residents do not pay tuition for the Masters in Medical Education.
-Tuition is discounted for residents interested in the MHSA and MSBE programs.
+During the 5 year training period, the residents will complete a Masters Degree in Medical Education, Health Services Administration, Biomedical Ethics, or Public Health.

 PGY 1: $47,940